whatyouhide/whatyouhide.github.io/content/posts/2022-01-09-example-based-tests-and-property-based-tests-are-best-friends/index.md

 If you are curious about actual examples, go look at the [actual tests in the Protobuf library][actual-tests].

-I wrote a bit more about this technique and in general about property-based testing [Testing Elixir][testing-elixir], the Pragmatic Programmers book I co-authored with Jeffrey Matthias.
+I wrote a bit more about this technique and in general about property-based testing in [Testing Elixir][testing-elixir], the Pragmatic Programmers book I co-authored with Jeffrey Matthias.

 [stream_data]: https://github.com/whatyouhide/stream_data
 [my-talk]: https://www.youtube.com/watch?v=p84DMv8TQuo